rezaplus/TWChat-Two-Way-Chat-plugin-for-WordPress/readme.txt

 Open the WP admin panel.. click the “Plugins” page.. and click “Activate” under the newly added “OrdersPro” plugin.

+== Frequently Asked Questions ==

+= How do I use the plugin? =
+Once you have installed and activated the plugin, you can go to the plugin settings to configure the options.
+You can customize the floating WhatsApp button and the account box, define frequently asked questions, and more.

+= Does the plugin support WooCommerce? =
+Yes, the plugin supports WooCommerce.
+You can use the WhatsApp button to communicate with customers about their orders.

+= Can I customize the floating WhatsApp button? =
+Yes, you can fully customize the floating WhatsApp button and the account box to suit your needs.

+= Can I send messages to any number? =
+Yes, you are not limited to WooCommerce numbers.
+You can send messages to any number you want.

 == Screenshots ==

 1. Float Support Widget
+2. WooCommerce
+3. Custom number

 == Changelog ==

+== 3.1.7 ==
+* Stabilized the plugin
+* Style improvements
+* Fixed reported bugs

 == 3.1.6 ==
 * Fixed reported bugs